Gilbert Fredette for Norway House Chief

 Opioid Workshop

-Gilbert presents a workshop in Norway House regarding the impact of the opioid crisis in the community.
+Gilbert Fredette is presenting a workshop in Norway House about the impact of the opioid crisis in the community.

 Gilbert's Story